Improve the environmental performance of our packaging

 Our sustainable packaging roadmap

 We have achieved our 2020 commitments and are now setting our sights beyond this deadline.
+By 2025, 100% of our packaging will be recyclable or reusable and we will reduce our use of virgin plastics by one third.
 Our three-pillar roadmap is guiding our efforts toward 2025:

 Develop packaging for the future